Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Classes/README.md

     void CreateUser(...) // Does everything!
 }
 ```
-This class violates Single Responsibility by handling multiple concerns, making it hard to test, modify, and understand.
+**Problem:** This class violates Single Responsibility by handling multiple concerns, making it hard to modify and understand.

 ### Poor Encapsulation
 ```csharp